juliushaertl/apporder/README.md

 ## Set a default order for all new users

-Go to the Admin settings > Additional settings and drag the icons under App order.
+Go to the Settings > Administration > Additional settings and drag the icons under App order.

 ## Use first app as default app